Jimmy Duncan (politician): Tenure

 Duncan was a member of the Liberty Caucus, a group of libertarian-minded congressional Republicans.
 Other members included Walter B. Jones of North Carolina, Roscoe Bartlett of Maryland, Scott Garrett of New Jersey, and Jeff Flake of Arizona.
 A former neighbor of his district, Zach Wamp of the 3rd district, also belonged to the group during his tenure in the House.

 Duncan voted against the Wall Street bailout.
 In a column he explained his vote stating he "thought it would be better in the long run not to adopt the socialist approach."
 The American Conservative Union gave Duncan a 96% score for his voting record in 2013, higher than any other federal Representative in Congress from Tennessee.

-The Family Research Council has rated Duncan as a 92% or above since 2002 and the NRA has rated him in equally positive terms.
+The Family Research Council has rated Duncan as a 92% or above since 2002 and the NRA Political Victory Fund has rated him in equally positive terms.
 In 2012, Duncan received the number one spot in the 435-member House in the National Taxpayers Union's (NTU) annual ranking of Congress, earning him the "Taxpayer Hero" award.

 Duncan is a frequent contributor to Chronicles and The American Conservative, both magazines associated with the paleoconservative movement.
 He has also contributed to numerous trade publications and Capitol Hill newspapers.
 Duncan has also voiced public support for returning the gold standard.

 In April 2016, Duncan endorsed Donald Trump for the Republican presidential nomination.

 On 5 January 2017, he was one of only four Republicans to oppose the House's resolution 11 condemning the United Nations Security Council Resolution 2334.